FlavScents AInsights Entry for Isoamyl Acetate (CAS: 123-92-2)

 5. Use in Fragrances

-In the fragrance industry, isoamyl acetate is utilized in various fragrance families, including fruity, floral, and gourmand compositions.
-It acts as a top note, providing an initial burst of fruity aroma that enhances the freshness and appeal of the fragrance.
-Typical concentration ranges in perfumes and personal care products are from 0.1% to 1%, depending on the desired intensity and product type.
-Its volatility makes it suitable for use in products where a quick, impactful scent is desired.
+In the fragrance industry, isoamyl acetate is utilized in various fragrance families, including fruity, floral, and gourmand scents.
+It acts as a modifier and impact note, enhancing the overall fruitiness of a fragrance composition.
+Typical concentration ranges in perfumes and personal care products are from 0.1% to 1%, depending on the desired intensity.
+Isoamyl acetate is a volatile compound, contributing primarily to the top notes of a fragrance.

 Citation hooks: FlavScents; IFRA; fragrance chemistry texts